sourcegraph/about/content/blogposts/2023/big-code-in-ai-era.md

     * 88% want a tool that would allow them to have a greater output with fewer people and resources.

 **We can’t ignore the Big Code problem anymore. **
-* Devs spend almost as much time reading, interpreting, and fixing code as they do writing it, devs told us that they spend only 20% of their time in the codebase writing new code for core products.
+* Devs spend almost as much time reading, interpreting, and fixing code as they do writing it.
+Devs told us that they spend only 20% of their time in the codebase writing new code for core products.
     * That 20% drops down to 14% when you take non-code activities into account like meetings and documentation.
-* 87% of devs and engineering leaders already struggling to keep their knowledge up to date on the new code.
+* 87% of devs and engineering leaders are already struggling to keep their knowledge up to date on the new code.
 * 74% of developers and engineering leaders say that they already rely too heavily on other people to understand their code base and product architecture in order to develop new code.
 * Developer satisfaction is taking a big hit because of Big Code:
     * 73% of devs are blocked more frequently due to the size of their codebase.